rjb75/hacked-guitar/README.md

 # hacked-guitar
 Engage in a new musical compositional experience using capacitive touch sensors to trigger pre-recorded loops.
-This contains our open-source arduino code and processing sketch for such a project.
+This contains our open-source arduino code, processing sketch, and some pre-recorded wav files for such a project.